HomeLatest NewsGovTechCBFC launches multilingual module on E-Cinepramaan portal to streamline film certification

 The new multilingual system does not replace the current process but offers an additional route for applicants who want to streamline submissions for multiple languages.
 Filmmakers may still apply separately for each version if they choose.

 Industry have long called for single-window submissions for multilingual releases to reduce paperwork and avoid repeated scheduling of examination screenings.
-CBFC said it expects the new module to cut delays, especially for films planned for same-day national release.
+CBFC said expects the new module to cut delays, especially for films planned for same-day national release.

 Advertisement

-Films released in multiple languages have grown in volume with high productions targeting all major linguistic markets.
+Films released in multiple languages have grown in volume with high budget productions targeting all major linguistic markets.
 The demand has also expanded in independent cinema, animation and documentary films.

 The multilingual certification system will be available across all CBFC regional offices.